Amalie Thestrup

-Amalie Grønbæk Thestrup (born 17 April 1995) is a Danish footballer who plays as a striker for Women's Super League club West Ham United on loan from PSV and has appeared for the Denmark women's national football team.
+Amalie Grønbæk Thestrup (born 17 March 1995) is a Danish footballer who plays as a striker for Women's Super League 2 club Charlton Athletic and has appeared for the Denmark national team.

 Career

 She has also played for the Danish youth national teams, several times.

 She made international debut on the Danish national team, on 4 March 2019 against China, at the 2020 Algarve Cup.

-In July 2020, Thestrup signed for newly-relegated Championship club Liverpool.
+In July 2020, Thestrup signed for newly relegated Championship club Liverpool.
 On 25 May 2021, she left Liverpool upon the expiry of her contract, having scored only four goals in 17 league appearances.

-On January 2023, she joined West Ham United on loan from PSV for the remainder of the 2022/23 WSL season.
+In January 2023, she joined West Ham United on loan from PSV for the remainder of the 2022/23 WSL season.

+Having joined Bristol City in August 2023, Thestrup was the top goalscorer for the club during their 2023-24 season in the Women's Super League, scoring nine times during the campaign.

+Following the expiry of her contract with Bristol City, on 28 August 2025, it was announced that Thestrup had signed for Women's Super League 2 side Charlton Athletic.